 Definition

 As a noun, an insult is a remark or action intended to offend someone or cause emotional harm.
 As a verb, to insult means to speak or act in a way that disrespects or degrades someone.
 While insults are sometimes delivered with clear intent, they may also be unintentional, arising from misunderstanding or cultural differences.
 Insults often target personal traits, beliefs, appearance, or actions.
 Although they may feel like minor slights, repeated insults can damage trust, confidence, or relationships.
 For instance, calling someone “incompetent” in public can be considered a serious insult.
 Social norms, context, and tone all affect how an insult is received.
+In many contexts, this can be described as disrespectful language, or as inconsiderate behavior in cross-cultural settings.

 Etymology